Recovering from a disaster

 - Use the emergency contact list to get in touch with others as required.

 - Unless it is absolutely necessary, do not enter a damaged building, even if it looks safe.
 Damage can be hidden, so beware.
 Stay out until the building is inspected and approved by an engineer or qualified building inspector.

 - Keep the family together and support children and others who need care.

 - Conduct an inventory of damaged property.

 The Queensland Building and Construction Commission provides advice which can assist homeowners to clean up and rebuild after a natural disaster.
 For information on a range of topics including the insurance process, a cleaning checklist, finding a local contractor and the need for a contract when engaging a builder, visit their website.

-The Queensland Government Department of Communities and Queensland Reconstruction Authority coordinates financial assistance and community support services in the wake of a disaster.
+The State Department of Communities, Disability Services and Seniors and Queensland Reconstruction Authority coordinates financial assistance and community support services in the wake of a disaster.